Marine Protected Areas

 An extensive network of Marine Protected Areas covering 20% of Israel's territorial water, legally sanctioned, effectively managed and demonstrating positive indicators of ecosystem improvement

-Since 2013 Yad Hanadiv has been pursuing a strategic initiative to promote conservation of the ecosystem in the Mediterranean Sea.
-After a number of years of attention to governance and planning frameworks, our emphasis has narrowed to designating an ecologically coherent network of Marine Protected Areas covering an estimated 20% of Israel’s territorial waters and ensuring adequate resources and professionalism for their effective management.
-A Marine Protected Area (MPA) is a recognized space, managed, and dedicated to achieving the long-term conservation of habitats and biodiversity with associated ecosystem services, economic and cultural values.
+Since 2013 Yad Hanadiv has been pursuing a strategic initiative to conserve ecosystems in the Mediterranean Sea.
+In the early years, our focus was on improving governance and planning frameworks, and promoting sustainable fishing practices.
+Since 2018 our strategy is centred around both establishing a network of Marine Protected Areas that will cover an estimated 20% of Israel’s territorial waters, and generating resources and professional know-how for their effective management.
+A Marine Protected Area (MPA) is a defined region that is managed and dedicated to the long-term conservation of habitats and biodiversity, thereby empowering ecosystem services and their corresponding economic, cultural and recreational values.

-Marine ecosystems in the Mediterranean are deteriorating, putting at risk services and benefits crucial to Israelis’ well-being.
-The lack of institutional mechanisms to govern the marine environment sustainably and detrimental practices – most prominently in fishing, but also gas drilling, sand mining, new transportation and tourism infrastructures, and excess waste and pollution from terrestrial and marine activity – perpetuate this situation.
-Research and evidence demonstrate that Marine Protected Areas and smaller Marine Reserves within them are often the most effective means to secure and recover marine ecosystems, habitats and biodiversity.
+Marine ecosystems in the Mediterranean are deteriorating, which endangers services and benefits that are crucial to Israelis’ well-being.
+A lack of institutional mechanisms to monitor various activities – most prominently fishing, but also gas drilling, sand mining, new transportation and tourism infrastructures, excess waste and pollution from terrestrial and marine activities – perpetuates and exacerbates this situation.
+Research indicates that Marine Protected Areas, including Marine Reserves, are often the most effective way to conserve and restore marine ecosystems, habitats and biodiversity.

-Our objectives are: 1) Designation of an ecologically coherent network of MPAs in seven large areas covering an estimated 20% of Israel’s territorial waters, intelligently positioned to protect important and representative habitats and support connectivity; 2) Effective management and enforcement of this network of MPAs by a competent entity with authority and the wherewithal to implement; 3) Collection and broad dissemination and availability of scientific data, knowledge and expertise to inform effective management of the MPAs; 4) Local communities' support for approving MPAs and subsequent monitoring and enforcement.
+Our objectives are: 1) Legal designation of an ecologically coherent network of MPAs covering an estimated 20% of Israel’s territorial waters, intelligently positioned to protect important and representative habitats and support connectivity; 2) Effective management and enforcement of this network of MPAs by a competent and well-resourced public entity; 3) Collection and broad dissemination of scientific data, knowledge and expertise to inform effective planning and management of the MPAs; 4) Raising public awareness and harnessing local communities to support the development of MPAs and assist in their management and enforcement.

 Technion – Israel Institute of Technology